SimplyBinary/simplybinary.github.io/content/classes/Git-for-Teams.md

 ---

-## This isn't Your Average Git Course
+## This isn't Your Average Git Seminar

-From the get-go you'll be hands on with git.
-The material is presented with short vi
+From the get-go you'll be working hands on with git.
+The material is presented with short videos that clearly explain topics using graphics and animations to help visualize complex or confusing concepts.
+You'll clone a repository with exercises and problems to solve.
+If you get stuck the instructor will be there to help.

-It doesn't matter if you attend solo or bring your entire team, you'll get just as much out of Git for Teams wither way.
-Most of the concepts, patterns, and pratices that we'll cover can be implemented one at a time by individuals, but they really shine when used together.
+It doesn't matter if you attend solo or with your entire team, you'll get just as much out of Git for Teams either way.
+Most of the concepts, patterns, and practices that we'll cover can be implemented one at a time by individuals, but they really shine when used together.

 ## Syllabus